 Note: If you are J-1 student, please check the details of Jefferson's student health insurance to ensure it meets the minimum J-1 requirements.

-List of Health Insurance Companies
+List of Insurance Companies

 In consideration of the costs, services and availability of nearby hospitals, we have included a list of companies for you to choose from.
 However, you are not obligated to buy insurance from those specific companies.
-You must purchase a plan that offers:

 - VISIT INSURANCE